siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 self-starvation on ourselves.

 This hunger, when taken to the extreme, results in highly undesirable, and even criminal behaviors.
-For instance, the desire to posssess bodies, in the extreme, leads to sex-crimes.
+For instance, the desire to possess bodies, in the extreme, leads to sex crimes.
 The desire to possess material things may lead a person to stealing.
 Although very few reach these extremes, there is a fear in the mind of each one of us that, in the darkest part of our being, there is a latent criminal.
 Have you ever had a completely inappropriate thought cross your mind?
 Weren't you afraid back